AdobeDocs/target.fr-FR/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 >[!
 REMARQUE]
 >
->Si vous avez besoin de la prise en charge de la souscription Adobe pour GDPR, vous devez actuellement utiliser at. js 1.7.0 ou 2.1.0.<br>Pour obtenir la liste de toutes les versions, voir [les détails de la version d&#39;at. js](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).
+>If you require Adobe Opt-in support for GDPR, you must currently use at.js 1.7.0 or 2.1.0.<br>For a list of all versions, see [at.js version details](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).

 ## at.js version 1.6.4 {#at-js-164}